 In Yosemite Valley bikes are the best way to get around locally-volunteers either bring their own or free loaners are provided.
-The free shuttle bus may also be used, but can be crowded at peak times.
+The free shuttle bus may also be used but can be crowded at peak times.
 In Wawona volunteers drive their cars to the Wawona store parking area to catch a shuttle to the grove.
 In Tuolumne Meadows they hike or drive personal vehicles.
-Most years in Tuolumne there is trailhead shuttle that runs throughout the day to many of the trailheads along Tioga road - it did not operate in 2018 and is uncertain for 2019.
+Most years in Tuolumne there is trailhead shuttle that runs throughout the day to many of the trailheads along Tioga road - there is a fee to ride and potential users should check the website for current schedule.